 Maine might well be the most quintessential New England state (sorry, Massachusetts).
 But, it seems it’s not quite sexy enough to retain its young residents or even attract newcomers.
-To combat its declining youth population, the state devised a creative way to lure potential Mainers: By helping new residents pay off their student debt.
+To combat its declining youth population problem, the state devised a creative way to lure potential Mainers; helping new residents pay off their student debt.
 Through the Opportunity Maine Tax Credit, if you move to Maine, any money paid toward your student loans is deducted from your owed state income tax.
 There are a few basic qualifications: Residents must have lived in the state for nine out of 12 months for the previous tax year, and they must have worked within the state (even if their employer is located elsewhere).
 Those with a Bachelor’s degree in a STEM-related field (science, technology, engineering, or math) can also receive extra financial incentives.

 Alabama is getting in on the remote worker incentive programs, too.
 The Shoals region of Northern Alabama — including the cities of Florence, Muscle Shoals, Sheffield, and Tuscumbia — recently launched its Remote Shoals program.
 Participants must be 18 years or older, make at least $52K per year, and be self-employed or work remotely.
 In return, they’ll receive up to $10,000 to move to the Shoals region.
 It’s a slower pace of life for sure, but it is centrally located within a two-hour drive from Memphis, Birmingham, and Nashville.